Active Care Med. Supply Corp. v Kemper Ins. Co. (2019 NY Slip Op 50923(U))

 against

-ORDERED that, on the court’s own motion, the notice of appeal from the oral decision made on November 17, 2015 is deemed a premature notice of appeal from the judgment entered November 28, 2016 (see CPLR 5520 [c]); and it is further,
+ORDERED that, on the court’s own motion, the notice of appeal from so much of the order entered May 12, 2017 as granted the branch of defendant’s cross motion seeking to stay the accrual of no-fault statutory interest “between date of settlement and date of judgment” is deemed a premature notice of appeal, on the ground of inadequacy, from the judgment (see CPLR 5520 [c]); and it is further,

 ENTER: